asears/mcbot/readme.md

 The first [text message](https://en.wikipedia.org/wiki/Text_messaging) was sent in 1992.
 Texting is the most widely used and frequently used app on smartphones.

-A conversational agent (aka Dungeon Master) is a bot that understands, reacts, and empathizes.
+A conversational agent (aka Dungeon Master) is a bot that understands, reacts, responds, empathizes, and tells a story.

 ## Building a Bot
 Start with the [Azure Bot Service - chatbot](https://azure.microsoft.com/en-ca/services/bot-service/)